jaggy/jag.gy.bak/source/about.md

 Hi there, I'm Jaggy!
 I'm a designer that loves writing, typography, design, and code too.

-I'm mostly code in PHP, and Laravel is my framework of choice.
+I usually work with Laravel projects.
 I prefer building front-end things in Vanilla JS, Vue.js and sometimes React (_It really just depends_).

+These days though, I mostly do UX, web design, and consulting on usability.
+I'm still not _amazing_ at it but I'm working on it.

 ## Experience
 In between most of these are usually freelancing on small scale web design projects and security auditing.